Best NBA Betting Promos & Apps: Claim $6000+ in Sportsbook Bonuses for Friday, Jan. 31

 ESPN BET Promo Code ROTO: Fans of NBA betting can use the ESPN BET promo code ROTO and get the First Bet Reset up to $1,500.
 If your opening wager settles as a loss, you will get matching bonus bets back, each worth 20% of your original wager.
 In Michigan, New Jersey, Pennsylvania and West Virginia, new players can grab $100 in bonus bets, guaranteed, after a first bet of $10 or more.

-It's time to hit the hardwood and wager on the best NBA odds for Friday's games with these exclusive NBA betting apps.
+It's time to hit the hardwood and wager on the best NBA odds for Monday's games with these exclusive NBA betting apps.

-Bet on key matchups as part of the NBA schedule tonight, like Mavericks-Pistons, Nuggets-76ers, Bucks-Spurs, Suns-Trail Blazers and more.
+Bet on key matchups as part of the NBA schedule tonight, like Rockets-Knicks, Kings-Timberwolves, Bucks-Thunder, Spurs-Grizzlies and more.

 How to Sign Up for NBA Betting Sites & Apps